 For a Fireplace

-However, if you frequently use your fireplace or rely on it to heat your home, then you may want to purchase a cord of wood or multiple cords.
+However, if you frequently use your fireplace or rely on it to heat your home, you may want to purchase a cord of wood or multiple cords.

 For the Winter